Bonding & Split Cage

 Bonding

 You’re aiming for your Gerbils to have nothing else to do but focus on each other and their scent.
-Don’t worry if there are signs of aggression to begin with.
-It’s perfectly normal.
-If all goes well, they will happily sleep in each other’s nest, close to each other across the divide.
+Don’t worry if there are signs of aggression to begin with, it’s perfectly normal.
+If all goes well, they will happily sleep in each other’s nest, close to each other, across the divide.
 This process will take a minimum of 2 weeks.
 Look out for these positive signs:

 • Sleeping side by side in each other’s nests.